The Essential Guide To Losing Weight Without Counting Calories In 2022

 My favorite way to track progress is by taking pictures.

-Similar to measurements, progress pictures paint a good picture of what is going on with your body in relation to fat loss and/or muscle gain.
+Similar to measurements, progress pictures paint an excellent picture of what is going on with your body in relation to fat loss and/or muscle gain.

 There’s nothing better than seeing a picture of yourself from 6 months ago and seeing amazing progress!